About From the Desk

 Who writes for From the Desk?

 Kurt Manwaring is the founder and Editor-in-Chief of From the Desk.
 Other contributors include Jerry Winder, Chad Nielsen, and Benjamin Pacini.
-We’re also looking for new writers with a passion for history, a skill for writing, and a commitment to kindness.
+We’re also seeking new writers with a passion for history, a talent for writing, and a commitment to kindness.

 Is From the Desk affiliated with the Church of Jesus Christ of Latter-day Saints?